 How to get from the airport to your hotel in Santorini

 If you don’t organize a transfer through your hotel, cabs are around 45-55 euros from the airport (yikes!).
 There is a bus, but it’s not very frequent or direct and I don’t recommend it as the best way to get to Oia or your hotel.
 If you have 4 or more people (or you make friends with another couple in the airport going the same direction- like we did!), the best, fastest and most economical way to get to Oia is Yafy Transfers – located on the left after you get your luggage in the airport.
 They have super nice Mercedes buses that take you and your group to Oia for just $12 euros a person!

 What to Pack for a Trip to Santorini

 It’s warm in Santorini – even in May when we were there and the weather only said it was in the upper 60s/lower 70s, it felt HOT anytime you weren’t in the breeze.
 It’s very sunny so you’ll want fun, summery dresses, and ones that will perfectly complement the beautiful blues and whites of the city.
 Also, definitely leave your heels at home!
 The steps all over Santorini are TOUGH enough even in sandals, you are not going to want to wear any heels on your trip.

 Here’s what I packed for my trip to Santorini: (Click the photos to shop!)

-The Best Onepieces & bikinis for the Greek Isles
+The Best Onepieces & bikinis for a vacation in Greece or the Greek Isles

 and, of course, any of my Watercolors Swim onepieces!
 (Use the code JETSET for a 15% off discount)